LoaiSaadi/HiveMindMapV2/README.md

 Collaboration Support : Multiple users can work on the same mind map

-Custom Themes : Different visualization styles to suit various workflows
+Custom Themes : The users can color the edges/nodes in the map and they can choose specific type of edges to connect the nodes, they can custom their maps the way they like

 Unique Map ID System : Every mind map has a unique ID, ensuring that only authorized users can access and edit the map